 Fourth Scene: Piccola Palermo; October 16 1890, just before dawn.
 Polizzi is agitated.
 Iania tries to calm him, singing a Sicilian lullaby.
 She tells him about her mother’s assault, and broaches the subject of leaving New Orleans to start anew.
 Polizzi rejects the idea, fearing a break up of the family and the dangers that may lie outside the city.
 They hear voices in the tenement - shouts, commands, shock.
 O’Connor and a few policemen (Ensemble) burst into the apartment, arrest Polizzi, and threaten Iania.
 As they take him away, Mama and the Sicilian women pray to St. Joseph - patron of Sicily - for protection.
 Stunned, Iania weeps and is swept up in their prayer. (optional intermission)

 Fifth Scene: Orleans Parish Prison; October 16 1890, just after sunrise.
-Bored Policemen (Ensemble) gossip about the Chief’s shooting (“Everyone’s got a gun”).
+Bored Policemen (Ensemble) gossip about the Chief’s shooting (“It must be true”).
 They quiet down as O’Connor enters, crossing directly to a cell holding Polizzi.
 O’Connor accuses him of being a foot soldier of organized crime.
 Polizzi accuses O’Connor of corruption, saying he deserves equal suspicion.
 O'Connor recounts a dream about Sicilian immigrants being loaded onto a ship, which is then swallowed by the sea. (“Last night I had a beautiful dream”).

 Unseen by Polizzi, Iania enters to beg for his release.
 O’Connor corners her and she agrees to a bargain, taking the police back to her tenement to hand over Polizzi’s gun in exchange for leniency and, potentially, liberty for both of them.
-Polizzi catches a glimpse of Iania as she leaves and O'Connor tells him that she has betrayed him.
+Iania asks O'Connor to give Polizzi the locket, proving that she was there.
+After she leaves, O'Connor dangles the locket before Polizzi, telling him that she has betrayed him.
 Refusing to accept it, Polizzi’s rage dissolves into despair as he wonders if he will ever see her again (“I will wait”).

 Mama, Zia and Caterina burst into the room with the news that the Sicilians have been acquitted, and the anger of the city runs hot.
 Iania tells them to gather everyone in the tenement; they will greet Polizzi when he emerges from prison.